 Pensions: Although pensions used to be commonplace, they aren't so much anymore.
-Indeed, only about 13 million currently employed people have a defined benefit pension plan in the US, according to the Pension Benefit Guaranty Corporation.1 If you're one of those people, you'll want to weigh the pros and cons of how you withdraw the money—as a lump sum or stream of income.
+Indeed, only about 13 million currently employed people have a defined benefit pension plan in the US, according to the Pension Benefit Guaranty Corporation.2 If you're one of those people, you'll want to weigh the pros and cons of how you withdraw the money—as a lump sum or stream of income.
 If you don't have a pension, there are other ways to create a pension-like stream of income.

-Fixed income annuities: A fixed income annuity is a contract managed by an insurance company that, in return for an upfront investment, guarantees* to pay you (or you and your spouse) a set amount of income either for the rest of your life (and the life of a surviving spouse in the case of a joint and survivor annuity) for a set period of time.
+Income annuities: An income annuity is a contract issued by an insurance company that, in return for an upfront investment, guarantees1 to pay you (or you and your spouse) a set amount of income either for the rest of your life (and the life of a surviving spouse in the case of a joint and survivor annuity) or for a set period of time.
 Generally, there are different types of income annuities you may consider:

 - immediate income annuity

 - deferred income annuity

-- fixed deferred annuity with a guaranteed lifetime withdrawal benefit (GLWB)
+- annuities with a guaranteed lifetime withdrawal benefit (GLWB)

-Each allows you to buy an annuity now that would provide payments for the rest of your life to supplement retirement income and/or to manage longevity risk.
-Immediate income annuities begin paying income immediately; deferred annuities start at a date you determine in the future.
-Fixed payments continue and don't change regardless of what happens in the financial markets.
+Each allows you to buy an annuity now that would provide payments for the rest of your life to supplement retirement income and to manage longevity risk.
+Immediate income annuities begin paying income immediately; annuities with a GLWB start at a date you determine in the future.
+Fixed payments continue and don't decrease regardless of what happens in the financial markets.

 There are a few things to keep in mind, though.
 You may give up access to the savings you use to purchase an immediate or deferred income annuity, so you'll need to have other money available for unexpected expenses.